poco-dapp/poco-dapp/README.md

 **Proof of Certification and Ownership information**, as ERC-721 NFTs, for **physical products** to combat counterfeiting and facilitate traceability.

+Since the app uses a public blockchain and filesystem - **Polygon and IPFS**, all product information and documents submitted will always be available without restriction.

 ## Setup

 ### Deploy contracts to localhost network